threepointone/partyserver/README.md

 ### Durable Object methods

-- `fetch(request)` - Partyflare overrides the `fetch` method to add the lifecycle methods to the server instance.
+- `fetch(request)` - PartyServer overrides the `fetch` method to add the lifecycle methods to the server instance.
 In most cases you don't have to implement this mehod yourself.
 If you do (for example, to add request handling before any lifecycle methods are called), make sure to call `super.fetch(request)` as appropriate to ensure the lifecycle methods are called.

 - `alarm()` - Implement this method to handle alarms.
 This is the only way to run code after the server has been evicted.
 Read more about alarms [here](https://developers.cloudflare.com/durable-objects/api/alarms/).